Sensitivity of non-radiative cloud-wind interactions to the hydrodynamics solver: Results

 In Figure \ref{fig:intermediate_temp}, similar to Fig. \ref{fig:dense_mass}, we see the dichotomy between the lower and higher density contrasts.
 For $\chi = 10$ there is a large amount of variation, whereas for $\chi = 100$ all methods are in reasonable agreement except the three SPH simulations.

-For the \textsc{sphenix sph}, \textsc{anarchy-pu sph}, \textsc{mfm} and \textsc{amr} methods, the mass of intermediate-temperature gas peaks at roughly the same time, but the peak is much higher for the \textsc{amr} method.
-The \textsc{mm} simulation peaks earlier and the \textsc{mfv} later. \textsc{gdf sph} is an outlier, showing a slow but persistent increase in the mass of intermediate-temperature gas.
+For the lower density contrast, the mass of intermediate-temperature gas peaks at roughly the same time for the \textsc{anarchy-pu sph}, \textsc{mfm} and \textsc{amr} methods, but the peak is higher for the \textsc{amr} method.
+The \textsc{mm} simulation peaks earlier and the \textsc{mfv} and \textsc{sphenix sph} simulations slightly later. \textsc{gdf sph} is an outlier, showing a slow but persistent increase in the mass of intermediate-temperature gas.

 For the higher density contrast the four non-SPH methods produce similar results.
 The many cloudlets seen in the \textsc{gdf sph} simulations are mostly in this intermediate-temperature regime, giving rise to a large amount of mixed gas, far greater than produced in simulations using any other method.
-The other two SPH methods match well except at late times when \textsc{anarchy-pu sph} shows a drop in intermediate-temperature gas, whereas the \textsc{Sphenix sph} method maintains a constant level.
+The other two SPH methods match well except at late times when \textsc{anarchy-pu sph} shows a drop in intermediate-temperature gas, whereas the \textsc{Sphenix sph} method maintains an almost constant level.
 This is due to \textsc{anarchy-pu sph} having lost most of the cold cloud by this time, ending the creation of new intermediate-temperature gas.

-The convergence with resolution is worse than for the dense gas mass, but still reasonable between the two highest levels.
-Indicative of the articifical mixing in the \textsc{amr} and \textsc{mm} methods is the decrease in peak height with increasing resolution, especially apparent for the higher density contrast.
-A higher resolution should give rise to less artificial mixing, and hence allow a sharp density contrast to survive for longer.
+The convergence with resolution is worse than for the dense gas mass.
+We note that even when the third and fourth resolution level seem converged, the highest level can give very different results, especially at later times.
+Indicative of the numerical mixing in the \textsc{amr} and \textsc{mm} methods is the decrease in peak height with increasing resolution, especially apparent for the higher density contrast.
+A higher resolution should give rise to less numerical mixing, and hence allow a sharp density contrast to survive for longer.